News

 The full opinion and summary of the case can be read here: https://www.iowacourts.gov/courtcases/12533/embed/CourtAppealsOpinion.

-Lien Investigation should be addressed during the pendency of any liability claims to determine who is paying for the injured party to recover from their injury and whether they will be asserting any subrogation/reimbursement right lien.
-This is especially important for those who are eligible/enrolled in any type of government issued medical insurance plan such as Medicare, Medicaid, VA/TRICARE/CHAMPVA, or who works/worked for a government entity (Such as FELA or FEHBA), or whose health plan is governed by federal law (such as an ERISA plan).
+They should ask their clients for copies of the front and back of all insurance cards issued to them, including any plans that begin covering the injured party during the representation.
+This is especially important for those who are eligible/enrolled in any type of government-issued medical insurance plan such as Medicare, Medicaid, VA/TRICARE/CHAMPVA, or who works/worked for a government entity (Such as FELA or FEHBA), or whose health plan is governed by federal law (such as an employer based self-funded ERISA plan).
+This is because for many of these plans, little or no steps are required by the plan to perfect their lien to be able to make a claim for reimbursement.

 Medivest can help you navigate through the complexities of lien resolution while you work toward a desired settlement outcome.
 Call us to today to speak to one of our highly trained settlement consultants for a free lien case consultation.
 For more information about Medivest or to refer a case, please call 877.725.2467 | Monday – Friday 8 am to 5 pm EST.